Everything You Need To Know About LLC Checkbook Control and IRAs

 • LLC Manager.
 The manager of the LLC can use the funds in the IRA to pay the earnest money and closing costs on LLC purchases.

 • Property Manager.
-It is not advisable for the manager of the LLC to perform property management functions when that manager is the owner of the IRA.
+It is not advisable for the manager of the LLC to perform property management functions when that manager is the IRA owner.
 This is because services performed by a disqualified person for an investment held under the IRA are considered prohibited transactions as outlined under IRC 4975.

 What Is UBIT and How Does it Work?